Drug Testing for Parents in Family Court

 When parents divorce or partners separate and children are involved, custody often becomes an issue.
 As such, the court’s main concern is the best interest of the child.
 Many factors can be considered by the courts, including substance and alcohol abuse.

 Family Code section 3011 allows a judge to consider a parent’s habitual or continuous use of controlled substances and alcohol when making a decision regarding child custody or visitation.
-However, this does not mean that a parent can accuse another parent of substance abuse without proof.
+However, this does not mean that a parent can accuse another parent of substance abuse.
 Before considering the allegations, the judge can review independent, third party documents, including but not limited to, reports from law enforcement, probation, the courts, rehabilitative agencies, medical providers, social welfare agencies, or other public or nonprofit agencies that provide drug and alcohol rehabilitation services.

 Further, pursuant to Family Code section 3041.5, if the judge determines that a parent is a habitual, frequent, or continuous user, the judge can order that parent or guardian to undergo drug and alcohol testing.
 If the parent has been convicted of use or possession of a controlled substance within the past five (5) years, the judge can consider that conviction to decide whether testing is appropriate.